-MK Manta 2022-02-25T13:28:46+00:00
+MK Manta 2025-01-13T13:17:13+00:00

 MANTA

-MINE KAFON DETECTION DRONE
+MINE KAFON CARGO DRONE

 When entering areas affected by landmines and other remnants of war, deminers constantly put their own lives at risk in locating and deactivating or detonating individual UXOs.
 In the past decades, many have been seriously injured or killed while practicing their profession, with deminers making up to 2% of total landmine victims.
 In addition to the inherent risk of these remnants of war, clearing efforts across numerous countries are also often affected by difficult climate conditions and/or challenging terrain, posing even greater complications.
 These risks and difficulties that come with manual demining, along with the required reliability of the process make the detection and deactivation of landmines time consuming, expensive and hard to standardise.